Saturday, 29 November 2014

 Scow - a raft protocol implementation in OCaml

 Awesome OCaml - A curated collection of awesome OCaml tools, frameworks, libraries and articles.

-Using pkgsrc on Mac OSX - attractive because the packages can be installed on user home directory without polluting the
+Using pkgsrc on Mac OSX - attractive because the packages can be installed on user home directory without

 /usr/local namespace like brew does by default.

 C11 lock free stack — information on how the new

 > From a security and composability perspective, the Docker process model - where everything runs through a central daemon - is fundamentally flawed.